Anhmike/real-estate/README.md

 real-estate
 ===========

-a master 2 project i did for web development using node.js, express.js, jade, lodash, cradle and jquery as well, in front end i use bower to manage dependencies, i'm using bootstrap, d3 (to rendering svg), and lodash.
+a master 2 project i did for web development using node.js, express.js, jade, lodash, cradle and jquery as well, in front end i use bower to manage dependencies, i'm using bootstrap, d3 (to rendering svg),lodash and dropzone.

 I'm also using couchDB to store my data.